-Selling shareholders may be early investors like Family & Friends, Angels, Founders, Employees and Institutions (Funds, VCs) or later stage smaller investors looking to divest and anyone in-between.
+Sellers may be early investors like Family & Friends, Angels, Founders, Employees and Institutions (Funds, VCs) or later stage smaller investors looking to divest.

 Why are they selling?

-- You will receive beneficial ownership of shares in the company, and these will be held under a nominee with our standard terms and conditions, here;
+You will receive beneficial ownership of shares in the company and the legal title will be held by Seedrs.
+Learn more about this here.

 What happens after the campaign is closed?